Grand Forks & Boundary Country Real Estate Blog

 The goal isn't to get it done fast.
 The goal is to get it done well.

 Going through a family home is one of the most significant things you'll ever do.
-If you want someone in your corner who understands that, I'm here. — Cassie Schellenberg, Personal Real Estate Corporation
+If you want someone in your corner who understands that, I'm here. — Casie Schellenberg, Personal Real Estate Corporation

 Read